ReactiveCocoa/ReactiveCocoa/README.md

 ### Yeah but I can already do all that myself
 Sure, but by using RAC you get some pretty awesome stuff for free:

-1. Free state management.
-Doing it ourselves, we'd have to keep and manage quite a bit of state ourselves.
-State is bad.
+1. No state.
+Doing it ourselves, we'd have to keep and manage quite a bit of state manually.
+Therein lies bugs.
 1. Code locality.
-Doing it manually would involve code spread out across many different method calls.
+If we did it manually, the code would be spread out across many different method calls.
 This way we define the behavior all in one place.
-1. Higher order message.
+1. Higher order messaging.
 RAC allows us to more clearly express our _intent_ rather than worrying about the specific implementation details.

 ## Lifetime
 The point of RAC is to make your life better as a programmer.
 To that end, `RACSubscribable`'s lifetime is a little funny.